DE41H/task-management-system/ENGINEERING_DECISIONS.md

 ## ADR-07 — Stateless JWT auth with rotation & blacklist

-**Context.** The API serves programmatic clients and a future SPA; session cookies would drag CSRF concerns into every client.
+**Context.** The API serves programmatic clients and the bundled React SPA; session cookies would drag CSRF concerns into every client.

 **Decision.** `djangorestframework-simplejwt` with deliberately tight settings: **15-minute access tokens**, 1-day refresh tokens, `ROTATE_REFRESH_TOKENS` + `BLACKLIST_AFTER_ROTATION` so every refresh invalidates its predecessor.
 Logout blacklists the refresh token, and a **password change blacklists every outstanding refresh token** for the user, ending all other sessions.